hokus15/home-assistant-config/README.md

 ### incron

-Now we need to connect the FTP with home-assistant.

-For this I've used incron.
+We need to connect the FTP with home-assistant, to achieve this I've used incron.

 As described in [iNotify website] (http://inotify.aiken.cz/?section=incron&page=about&lang=en): *This program is an "inotify cron" system.
 It consists of a daemon and a table manipulator.
 You can use it a similar way as the regular cron.
 The difference is that the inotify cron handles filesystem events rather than time periods.*